Bartholomäus Ziegenbalg: Other works

 Ziegenbalg compiled the Tamil-language Bhakti poetry, aiming to promote a better understanding of the natives among the Europeans.
-However, when he sent these volumes to Halle for publication, his mentor his mentor wrote that the duty of the missionaries was "to extirpate heathenism, and not to spread heathenish nonsense in Europe".
+However, when he sent these volumes to Halle for publication, his mentor wrote that the duty of the missionaries was "to extirpate heathenism, and not to spread heathenish nonsense in Europe".

 S. Muthiah in his fond remembrance ("The Legacy that Ziegenbalg left") ends with an inventory of the man's lesser-known works: "Apart from the numerous Tamil translations of Christian publications he made, he wrote several books and booklets that could be described as being Indological in nature.
 He also had the press printing educational material of a more general nature.
 As early as 1708, he had compiled his Bibliothece Malabarke, listing the 161 Tamil books he had read and describing their content.
 In 1713, in Biblia Tamulica he expanded this bibliography.
 Also in 1713, the press produced what was perhaps the first Almanac to be printed in India.
 Then, in 1716, there appeared what was probably the first book printed in Asia in English, A Guide to the English Tongue, by Thomas Dyche.